-If you constantly keep making the same career mistakes and never learn out of it, then you are a good for nothing.
+If you constantly keep making the same mistakes and never learn out of it, then you are good for nothing.
 Every failure that got some message for you, and if you fail to read it, you will never be a winner.
 And quitting a job for the same old reason every time indicates that you have learned nothing in your career.

 Quitting a job is easy, and you might soon find a new one, but that should not be the pattern of your career.
 This is, in fact, a big drawback for employers and eventually, they will doubt your capabilities.
 So instead of committing these career mistakes, stick to one job that you are satisfied with, and not just in terms of money, but self-satisfaction.